Powerlearnproject/se-day1-assignment-fanelemanyathi/README.md

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.

+Unit Tests: Test individual methods and functions of components, ensuring they work correctly in isolation.

+Integration Tests: Verify that different modules or services function well together, ensuring smooth data flow and interface compatibility.

+System Testing: Evaluates the entire software system, checking that it meets all functional and non-functional requirements, including performance and security.

+Acceptance Tests: Formal tests to verify that the system satisfies business requirements, simulating user behaviors to confirm readiness for deployment.

 #Part 2: Introduction to AI and Prompt Engineering

 Define prompt engineering and discuss its importance in interacting with AI models.

+Prompt Engineering is the process of guiding generative AI models to produce desired outputs.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.